Septias/bachelor-thesis/main.typ

     ),
   ),
-  caption: [Subtyping rules of SimpleSub@main, slightly adjusted for notation.], ) <subtypingrules>
+  caption: [Subtyping rules of SimpleSub@main, slightly adjusted for notation.], ) <subtyping-rules>

 It is important to note that newly assumed subtyping hypotheses must not be applied directly as this would obviously be unsound.
 To circumvent this, the later modality $gt.tri$ is used to delay the application of hypotheses.
 When adding a hypothesis with #smallcaps("S-Assum"), the later modality is inserted in the context and stops the immediate application of #smallcaps("S-Hyp") until the assumption passes through a function or record rules.
-The semantic rules for the later modality and its counterpart $lt.tri$ are given at the bottom of @subtypingrules.
+The semantic rules for the later modality and its counterpart $lt.tri$ are given at the bottom of @subtyping-rules.

 == Static Type Inference for Nix
 The Nix language is a much stronger language than MLSub in that it supports many more primitive types as well as language constructs and makes the core features like sets, let-bindings, and functions more expressive.
 The following section discusses the differences between the type inference algorithm for MLSub, Simple-Sub, and the type inference algorithm for Nix, SimpleNix.